 Dashcams are now a hugely popular accessory for vehicles across the UK and the best models will capture top-quality video footage.
 This can help prove what happened after an accident, can protect you from false claims and in some cases reduce your insurance premiums.

-If you’re learning in a car it is a good idea to not only order your short term car insurance but to consider buying a dashcam to protect yourself even further.
+If you’re learning in a car it is a good idea to not only organise temporary learner insurance but to consider buying a dashcam to protect yourself even further, after all even the best UK drivers can make mistakes.

 Not all dashcams that you can buy are worth the money and there are big differences in quality between certain models.
 It’s therefore important that you do your research, especially if you aren’t 100% sure what to look for.
 In this piece, we will discuss what people should look for when shopping for a dashcam and the recommended models to buy.